 I can’t believe that The Pink Panther took the top spot at this weekends box office.
 Just by looking at the trailer I thought they should have renamed the flick starring Beyonce and Steve Martin to The Stink Panther.
 Why does Beyonce keep playing roles in cheesy comedy movies such as The Pink Panther and Austing Powers: Goldmember.
 I think Beyonce should star in more dramatic roles like those played by Halle Barry’s in Swordfish and Monster’s Ball, in other words roles where she ends up topless!
 Seriously, it seems like the best movies this year have sucked!

-At first I thought it was a headline from The Onion picked up the the Associated Press but apparently Vice President Cheney did shot a political supporter and lawyer Harry Whittington, 78.
+At first I thought it was a headline from The Onion picked up the the Associated Press but apparently Vice President Cheney did shot a political supporter and Johnson County family lawyer Harry Whittington, 78.
 If this is how Mr. Cheney treats republican supporters think of how he treats democrats!!
 Mr. Cheney really is such a good shot, he got the poor lawyer right in the face, that I think we should enlist him in the marines and send his ass to Iraq.

 Kung Fu is strong with the Vice President, the above image lists all his known deadly moves!
 Link to Ten Ways Dick Can Kill You.
 Lets not forget the Rummy’s Fighting Techiques